HTW-MMP/IoT_TwitterBlinker/README.md

 # TwitterBlinker

-Very simple getting started project on the intel edison.
+Very simple getting started node.js project for the intel edison.
 Blinks everytime a tweet about a specific topic is posted.

 ## Installation